loppastoffa/CloudAndNetworkSecurity/1.Network_Security/misc/arch_installation_guide.md

 # Update package databases
 sudo pacman -Syu

-# Install necessary packages
+# Install necessary packages (excluded bridge-utils as it is no longer needed in current arch)
-sudo pacman -S qemu-full libvirt ebtables dnsmasq bridge-utils openbsd-netcat
+sudo pacman -S qemu-full libvirt ebtables dnsmasq openbsd-netcat

 # Add the current user to the libvirt group